ijgnd/selector_window/README.md

 ##### Extend / To Do
-- Taskbar Symbal, Tray Icon
+- Taskbar Symbol, Tray Icon
 - MacOS? pyqtkeybind which I need for the global hotkey does not work on MacOS.
 PyAutoGUI plans to introduce
 [Ability to set global hotkey on all platforms](https://pyautogui.readthedocs.io/en/latest/roadmap.html)